Sylmar Crime Rate Trends — Los Angeles

 Sylmar is the northernmost San Fernando Valley neighborhood at the foot of the San Gabriel Mountains, organized around Foothill Boulevard.
 Anchored by the Olive View-UCLA Medical Center, the Veterans Memorial Park, and the historic San Fernando Pioneer Memorial Cemetery.

-Ten categories moved in Sylmar this March — five one-month below-trend signals and five sustained structural shifts, all pointing in the same direction.
-The month's shape is a broad, multi-category property crime decline with no offsetting spikes and no rare events.
+Ten tracked signals surfaced in Sylmar this April — five one-month below-trend signals and five sustained structural shifts, all pointing in the same direction.
+The shape of the month is a broad, multi-category property crime decline, not a single outlier.

 Notable signals 5